 Step 2: CA Intermediate

 After completing CA Foundation, one is qualified to pursue an Intermediate course.
 This is considered to be the second level of CA and in this stage, students are introduced into the advanced curriculum of CA.

-During the Intermediate Course, candidates are able to identify there weakness and strengths in the field of CA. It will also introduce to various topics in the financial world.
+During the Intermediate Course, candidates are able to identify their weaknesses and strengths in the field of CA. It will also introduce various topics in the financial world.

 The applicants are expected to score 40% in all the subjects and have an overall aggregate of 50% marks.
 If any scholars score more than 60% in any particular subject then they will be exempted from repeating the subject in the next three attempts.

 Step 3: CA Articleship

 Articleship is a compulsory 3-year practical training or on-the-job-training time where candidates learn to the work on real-life cases under the supervision of real Chartered Accountants or Chartered Accountant firms.

 The articles can be done at any CA firm according to your interest and abilities.
 ICAI has norms that say that, at the time of articles, you can be paid between Rs.
 750 to Rs.
 15,000.
 During the period of articles, two written exams are been conducted.